You can also watch the FOA YouTube videos on networks

 Is the Internet The Best Solution For EVERYTHING?

 Hardly.
+The different networks evolved in networks most efficient for their data formats.
 Telephone service worked best on a TST switched POTs network.
-CATV provided video best on a broadband (meaning FM FDM in this case) network that broadcast all channels simultaneously.
+CATV provided video best on a broadband network (meaning FM FDM (frequency division multiplexing by channels) that broadcast all channels simultaneously at different frequencies.
 Data flows best on IP.
 But enough bandwidth makes it possible for all three to share the Internet.

 As you can see, networks have evolved to accommodate new technology and new services, not necessarily in the most efficient way possible.
 Voice worked best on a switched network.
 Data works best in packets.
 Video worked best on on a broadcast model, carried over into the CATV format.
 Now we force everything into a packetized IP network and the only to get good quality of service is to provide lots of bandwidth.